Wednesday, 22 December 2010

 Plagiarism: Reusing figures from papers and textbooks in your work

-One question I get asked a lot is how to correctly reuse figures from textbooks and papers.
+One question I get asked is how to correctly reuse figures from textbooks and papers.

-First, you will gain more marks IF your draw you own figures and not just recycle the figures from other sources.
-However, having said that, it still does not mean you can just redraw a figure you have found without stating from where it came, as that would be plagiarism.
+First, you will gain more marks IF you draw your own figures and do not recycle figures from other sources.
+However, having said that, it still does not mean you can redraw a figure you have found without stating from where it came, as that would be plagiarism.

 Suppose you found the idea figure for your report/essay in a paper....